 - 5) Training records are the responsibility of each Platoon Captain.
 A quarterly summary will be maintained by the Airport Fire Marshal, for a minimum of 24 consecutive calendar months, along with a complete copy of the approved training curriculum.
 Medical training records are maintained by Salt Lake City Fire Department using the Fire Department Management computer program, which contains every firefighter's training history.
 A copy of the medical certificate is maintained by the Airport Fire Marshal. - 6) Sufficient rescue and firefighting personnel are available 24-hours a day to operate the vehicles, meet response times, and meet the minimum agent discharge rates. - 7) ARFF personnel are alerted of existing or impending aircraft emergencies by the following alerting system: - (a) Direct emergency telephone hotline between ATCT and the Airport Communication Control Center and the Airport Fire Stations.
 The Airport Control Center personnel will repeat the information via the Airport radio communications system, make all notifications and record all activities concerning the alert.
-This system is tested daily. - (b) In the event there is a reduction in ATCT services due to staffing constraints (ATC-0), ATCT will notify the Airport Communication Control Center that SLC ATC-0 is in effect.
+This system is tested daily.
+In the event that the emergency telephone hotline is inoperative, ATCT will contact the Airport Control Center via telephone and/or the Airport Operations Manager-Airfield via air-to-ground radio. - (b) In the event there is a reduction in ATCT services due to staffing constraints (ATC-0), ATCT will notify the Airport Communication Control Center that SLC ATC-0 is in effect.
 The Airport Control Center will then notify ARFF and the Airport Operations Manager-Airfield of the situation.
 Upon request, the Airport Operations Manager-Airfield will provide transportation for FAA Controllers to an alternate tower location.
 The Airport Control Center and/or the Airport Operations Manager-Airfield will monitor the UNICOM/Discreet Emergency Frequency (DEF) and the Airport Control Center will notify ARFF personnel directly via phone and/or company radio of any impending aircraft emergency.
 The Airport Operations Manager-Airfield will also issue a NOTAM to instruct which frequency to utilize if emergency response is needed by using the following format.
-(SLC AD AP ARFF MNT CTAF 134.875 YYMMDDHHMM - YYMMDDHHMM).
+(SLC AD AP ARFF MNT CTAF 134.875 YYMMDDHHMM).